ScottWe/solidity-1/tutorials/5_client_data.md

 certificate.
 At first this may seem like an error, but it is in fact correct.
 If no certificate is given, then additional invariants are not necessary to prove the property.
 If we look at how we instrumented the property, this isn't surprising.
-Essentially, our property summarizes the operations of `Fund.transfer(address,uint256)`, and this follows trivially.
+Essentially, our property summarizes the operations of `transfer()`, and thus follows trivially.

 ## Conclusion